Why RememberMore? For learners

-Leverages the long-term retention benefits of personalised and adaptive, spaced retrieval practice with feedback and concurrent metacognition.
+Leverages the long-term learning benefits of personalised spaced retrieval practice+.

 Evidence outlining the benefits of the 'Testing Effect' or 'Retrieval Practice' is "unequivocal," Agarwal et al., (2021).
 In March 2021, Agarwal et al., (2021) and Yang et al., (2021) both published significant, systematic and meta-analytic reviews outlining extensive and convincing evidence for retrieval practice and also underlining the importance of "spacing" for effective long-term retention.

 In a paper summarising the impact of testing on 48,478 students’ data, extracted from 222 independent studies, 573 effects, Yang et al., (2021) reported that testing yields a variety of learning benefits, "a reliable advantage" over other strategies, consolidating and potentiates learning.
 Furthermore, that Successive Relearning leads to "larger learning gains still."

 Critically, Agarwal et al., (2021) compared classroom studies only.
 After screening 2000 abstracts, 50 real world educational settings papers made the cut, 49 effect sizes and a total 5,374 students data.
 Agarwal et al., (2021) found "a wealth of evidence," that retrieval practice "improved learning for a variety of education levels."

 Latimer, Peyre and Ramus (2021) indicated a large advantage of spaced retrieval practice over massed retrieval practice (g = 1.01, 95% CI [0.68, 1.34]).